 Drinking too much alcohol is linked to strokes.
 It can raise your blood pressure.

 Prevention: Do not drink excessively.
 Ask for help if needed.
-(Our alcohol and drug inventory may help you decide.)

 Being obese (having a body mass index of 30 or higher), inactive or both increases your changes for high blood pressure, high cholesterol, diabetes, heart disease and stroke.

 Prevention: Try to get at least 30 minutes of activity each day.